Bjonne696/devtrythis/replit.md

 # Overview

 Berge-Hyttene is a Norwegian cabin rental platform built with React and Vite.
 The application allows users to browse available cabins, make booking requests, and manage their properties.
 It's designed as a marketplace where cabin owners can list their properties and users can search and book accommodations.
-The platform includes user authentication, profile management, and a comprehensive booking system with review functionality.
+The platform includes user authentication, profile management, a comprehensive booking system with review functionality, and a subscription-based payment system for cabin owners using Vipps MobilePay Recurring.

 # Setup Instructions